noud/react-apollo-blog/README.md

 ## Server

-This project connects to [GraphQL Lighthouse Laravel](https://github.com/noud/schema)
+This project connects to [Lighthouse Tutorial](https://github.com/noud/lighthouse-tutorial)

 ## How to start